Apply for a Construction Chemicals Trading License in Dubai

 Step 3: Submit your application with required documents (passport copies, business plan, application forms)

-Step 4: Receive initial approval and pay licence fees
+Step 4: Receive initial approval and pay license fees

 Step 5: Sign the lease agreement for your chosen facility

-Step 6: Collect your trade licence and commence operations
+Step 6: Collect your trade license and commence operations

 Licensing and Compliance Requirements